Applied signal processing

 - explain common sound and signal processing methods in theoretical and practical terms,

-- implement and analyze sound and signal processing methods, and
+- implement and analyse sound and signal processing methods, and

-- independently study and analyze an advanced topic in signal processing and present and discuss it.
+- independently study and analyse an advanced topic in signal processing and present and discuss it.

-The course is organized as independent studying with a given schedule, with some flexibility.
+The course is organised as independent studies with a given schedule, with some flexibility.
 Each week the student studies one topic, including answering a quiz and submitting solutions to the exercise.
-There are ten topics.
+There are ten (10) topics.
 By the end of the course, the student submits a recorded presentation and its self-assessment based on the given assessment rubrics.

 You can get a digital badge after completing this course.